How Do Instagram Hashtags Work? – All You Need to Know

 They are used to promote a campaign for a product or service for as long as it lasts.
 Once finished, it is no longer used.
 Some examples of this type are: #BlackFriday #limpiolimpiosinenjagar

-They are those referring to your country, your city, the area where your physical store is located or where you are at that moment in the photo you want to highlight.
+They are those that refer to your country, your city, the area where your physical store is located, or the location where you are at the moment in the photo you want to highlight.

 They are relevant keywords related to the content or theme that you are going to publish. #Instagramtips is an example of this type of tag within the Marketing sector